project-idx/templates/prisma/app-ppg/README.md

 The query took 300.5655280000001ms.
 ```

-### 6. Observe real-time events in your database
+### 5. Observe real-time events in your database with Prisma Pulse

-The  [`src/realtime.ts`](./src/realtime.ts) script contains a demo for receiving real-time change [events](https://www.prisma.io/docs/pulse/database-events) from your database.
+The  [`src/realtime.ts`](./src/realtime.ts) script contains a demo for receiving real-time change [events](https://www.prisma.io/docs/pulse/database-events) from your database via Prisma Pulse.
 You can start the script as follows:

 ```
 npm run realtime